kuruczgy/x1e-nixos-config/README.md

 - Wi-Fi
 - GPU acceleration
 - Sway and Firefox
+- Battery indicator

 Many other things are rumored to be working and have drivers, but I wasn't able to get everything working yet.
-For example suspend to RAM is inconsistent, and the battery status isn't working for me yet.
+For example suspend to RAM is inconsistent, and the speakers aren't working for me yet.

 ## Build